 Our private facility is home to a small synergistic group of independent professionals, that are Chek Institute Certified.
 These elite and established Trainers and Coaches have similar philosophies that incorporate the importance of “whole” body training for maximum holistic results.
-We strive to create a healthy environment for clients through strength, flexibility, sports specific training, mind body practices and proper nutrition.
+We strive to create a healthy environment for clients through strength, flexibility, mobility and mind body practices.
 We do not sell memberships.

 I am a fitness coach and nutrition enthusiast, who is passionate about informing people how training and healthy eating can enhance their lives, not control them.
 I believe in a balanced approach to a healthy, strong and happy body.